Table of Contents

 Understanding the stages of a dog seizure will also help you to tell them apart from dreams.
 Seizures consist of the following three phases:

-- Pre-ictal : Before your dog has a seizure, they may appear to be restless, overly alert, or scared; this change in brain activity is called the pre-ictal phase, and it can help you identify dog seizures vs. dreams.
+- Pre-ictal : Before your dog has a seizure, they may appear to be restless, overly alert, or scared for no obvious reason; this change in brain activity is called the pre-ictal phase, and it can help you identify dog seizures vs. dreams.

 - Post-ictal: Right after your dog stops convulsing, they enter the post-ictal phase; they might appear confused, dazed, or restless, and often salivate.